karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

 2. Include a [README.md](http://README.md) describing which file corresponds to what part and any assumptions that you made.
 Any assumptions not written in  README.md may not be considered during manual evaluation.

+3. Submit modular code only.

-3. Following is the expected directory structure for your submission :
+4. Following is the expected directory structure for your submission :

 ```